Leviathan36/wifibang/README.md

 **wifibang is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.**

 ## License:
-wifi-bang is released under GPLv3 license.
+wifibang is released under GPLv3 license.
 See [LICENSE](LICENSE) for more details.

 ## Credits:
 The script is based from an idea by Leviathan36.